Consensys/mythril/README.md

 Whether you want to contribute, need support, or want to learn what we have cooking for the future, our [Discord server](https://discord.gg/E3YrVtG) will serve your needs!

-Oh and by the way, we're now building a whole security tools ecosystem with [Mythril Platform API](https://mythril.ai).
+Oh and by the way, we're now building a whole security tools ecosystem with [Mythril Platform](https://mythril.ai).
 You should definitely check that out as well.

 ## Installation and setup